mtr-cherish/cherish/README.md

 ## Why Cherish?

-There are a few options out there for hosting your goals and projects, and asking the community for help and feedback... so why Cherish?
+There are a few options out there for hosting your goals and projects with community feedback and assistance... so why Cherish?

 Cherish aims to set itself apart by enforcing a *good willed* policy on all of our Initiatives.
 That is, an Initiatve must be within the following categories to be considered eligible for Cherish: